mmuniz0/guestbook-gitops/README.md

 # Building a Continuous Deployment GitOps Pipeline to Minikube

-This demo is based on the WeaveWork Tutorial for EKS and ECR on AWS Cluster: [Building a Continuous Deployment GitOps Pipeline to EKS](https://github.com/weaveworks/guestbook-gitops)
+This demo is based on the WeaveWork Tutorial for EKS and ECR on AWS Cluster: [CI-CD GitOps to EKS](https://github.com/weaveworks/guestbook-gitops)

 This tutorial describes how to set up a basic GitOps deployment pipeline with Flux and GitHub actions.
 It uses the Kubernetes Guestbook application and also adapts a [GitHub Actions pipeline](https://github.com/github-developer/example-actions-flux-eks) originally developed by Jeremy Adams and John Bohannon of GitHub.